kamimrcht/webpage/mphf.md

 <img src="files/spkm_id.png" alt="drawing" width="600"/>

-The first super-_k_-mer is called “maximal”: the minimizer is exactly in the middle, leading to _k-m+1_ _k_-mers covering it.
-In that case, recording the position of the minimizer in each _k_-mer of the super-_k_-mer is sufficient, since we know that the first _k_-mer will have the minimizer at position k-m, the second at position k-m-1, and so on to the last at position 0.
+The first _super-k-mer_ is called “maximal”: the minimizer is exactly in the middle, leading to _k-m+1_ _k_-mers covering it.
+In that case, recording the position of the minimizer in each _k_-mer of the _super-k-mer_ is sufficient, since we know that the first _k_-mer will have the minimizer at position k-m, the second at position k-m-1, and so on to the last at position 0.

-In the case the super-_k_-mers are unique and maximal in the input, it is enough to compute a _k_-mer’s minimizer to uniquely identify its super-_k_-mer, and it is enough to retain the minimizer’s position in the _k_-mer to uniquely identify the _k_-mer.
+In the case the _super-k-mers are unique and maximal in the input, it is enough to compute a _k_-mer’s minimizer to uniquely identify its _super-k-mer_, and it is enough to retain the minimizer’s position in the _k_-mer to uniquely identify the _k_-mer.
 This property is used by LP-MPHF to cover a lot of cases, by recording a very small amount of information.

-There are other cases, where the super-_k_-mer is not said “maximal” (the minimizer occurs at other positions than in the middle).
+There are other cases, where the _super-k-mer_ is not said “maximal” (the minimizer occurs at other positions than in the middle).
 The paper gives details on how to transpose the above strategy, which requires a bit more information to be recorded in order to uniquely identify the _k_-mers.
-There are also cases where the super-_k_-mer is repeated in the input SPSS, which are dealt in a non-optimal way at the moment.
+There are also cases where the _super-k-mer_ is repeated in the input SPSS, which are dealt in a non-optimal way at the moment.
 The authors highlight it as a future work.

 ### Dataset fragmentation

 We said the LP-MPHF tries to work on the _k_-mer redundancy of a given sequence set.
-However, if the function’s input is a _k_-mer set itself, it will not be able to build super-_k_-mers longer than _k_-mers, hence losing the possible _k_-1 overlaps.
-Using SPSS with longer strings, such as unitigs or simplitigs, one allows super-_k_-mers to be more likely optimal for the LP-MPHF.
+However, if the function’s input is a _k_-mer set itself, it will not be able to build _super-k-mers_ longer than _k_-mers, hence losing the possible _k_-1 overlaps.
+Using SPSS with longer strings, such as unitigs or simplitigs, one allows _super-k-mers_ to be more likely optimal for the LP-MPHF.

 Here is my interpretation of one of the figures from the paper: